 SOURCES FOR GEORGIA DISABILITY GRANTS AND ASSISTANCE

 This grassroots organization helps persons with disabilities in Georgia to maintain and achieve more independence and otherwise works to empower disabled individuals.
-While they don’t provide grant money, they can assist you in locating disability grants for which you might qualify and can put toward your wheelchair van.
+While they don’t provide grant money, they can assist you in locating disability grants for which you might qualify and can put toward your wheelchair van or handicap van.

 755 Commerce Drive, #105